chenggong-zhang/UCLA-ECE219-WINTER2025/Project2_Clustering/README.md

 - Part 3 - Clustering using both Image and Text

 The project is organized into three code files, each handling a distinct segment.
-Part 1 & Part 3 developed in local machine, vscode with Jupyter extension Part 2 developed and run in Google Colab.
+Part 1 & Part 3 developed in local machine, vscode with Jupyter extension.
+Part 2 developed in Google Colab.

 ### Code Files:

 - `Part1.ipynb`
-- `Part2.ipynb` (extended from the help_code.ipynb provided in Bruinlearn)
+- `Part2.ipynb` (extended from the helper_code.ipynb provided in Bruinlearn)
 - `Part3.ipynb` (extended from the pokedex_helper.ipynb in Bruinlearn)

 ### Other Files: